openaps/docs/docs/docs/walkthrough/phase-2/Using-oref0-tools.md

   ```
   $ openaps report add settings/bg_targets_raw.json JSON pump read_bg_targets
   ```
-To convert this "raw" file add a report that will perform openaps use units bg_targets settings/bg_targets_raw.json and output into a file called settings/bg_targets.raw add units to your list of devices with openaps device add units units
+To convert this "raw" file
+The units function assures that units will match add a report that will perform
+$ openaps use units bg_targets settings/bg_targets_raw.json
+and output not to the screen but into a file called settings/bg_targets.json add units to your list of devices with openaps device add units units
-You will allways invoke these two reports together.

 * `insulin_sensitivities` outputs a JSON file with insulin sensitivites obtained from the pump: